-Precious metals are not magnetic.
-So if it's magnetic it can't be gold (or silver or platinum).
+Precious metals are not very magnetic.
+So if it's very magnetic it can't be gold (or silver or platinum).
 Of course, if it's NOT magnetic it doesn't prove anything.
-To test silver with this method you must first use a cloth and polish to remove any tarnish.

 Precious metals are soft, large thin gold items (especially if made of high-carat gold) bend easily in and out of shape.
 Also, before testing the item you will have to file the surface with a fine steel file (otherwise you will merely test the surface plating).
 This is a good test in itself, you will soon see how easy it is to file gold or silver whereas the steel file will 'bounce off' an item made of steel - no need to test any further.